 Like we mentioned before, hormonal changes are the most common reason for chin acne.
 Women and menstruating people are familiar with frequent hormonal fluctuations (every 28 days or so, but who’s counting?).
 You will experience hormonal changes going through puberty, menstruation, pregnancy, menopause, and when stopping hormonal birth control.

-Hormonal acne is a type of inflammatory acne, meaning you get red, swollen, and even painful blemishes on your skin.
+Hormonal acne is a type of inflammatory acne, meaning you get red, swollen blemishes and even sometimes painful pimples on your skin.
 These pimples tend to appear on your chin and jawline.
+You may also hear the term hormonal chin acne.

 Wearing a Mask